Nursing Homes Now Cost $11,000 a Month. 7 Ways Families Are Paying for It.

 This works best when one spouse remains in the home while the other enters a facility.
 The at-home spouse can access a line of credit or monthly payments to help cover the nursing home bill.

-What you might miss: If both parents move to a facility, the home must eventually be sold to repay the reverse mortgage.
-If your family plans to inherit the house, you need to understand this clearly before signing anything.
+What's easy to miss: If both parents move to a facility, the home must eventually be sold to repay the reverse mortgage.
+A family planning to inherit the house needs to understand this clearly before signing anything.

 6. Family Cost-Sharing Agreements